 Fall and spring.
-No credit.
-No grades given.
-M 11:15.
-Division faculty.
+Non-credit.
+S-U only.
+Fall M 11:15; spring M 12:20.
+A. Gillespie and Cornell Community Nutrition Program faculty.

 This seminar series focuses on research presentations in nutrition education and other areas of community nutrition.
-Cornell faculty and graduate students and outside invited speakers present research proposals, results from ongoing research, theoretical bases for research, program evaluations, and discuss current issues in community nutrition research.
+Cornell faculty and graduate students and outside invited speakers present research proposals, results from ongoing research, theoretical bases for research, program evaluations, and discuss current programs and issues in community nutrition research.
 The format varies but always includes discussion by participants.